-In 2018, I hope to have a large submission in the Art Prize competition in Grand Rapids, Michigan, after seeing how receptive the people there were to all kinds of art.
-You can read about my impressions of my first visit to Art Prize in my blog here.
+In 2018, I had the opportunity to show my large submission Not #MeToo: No More Casting Couch to more than 140,000 visitors to the Gerald R. Ford Presidential Museum during the Art Prize competition in Grand Rapids, Michigan, after seeing how receptive the people there were to all kinds of art.
+You can read more about how this work came to be by clicking here.

 My paintings have been purchased for museum, corporate, public, and private collections throughout the United States and in Europe.
 I am also happy to paint commissioned pieces.

 This website shows that I have a wide variety of interests and abilities and am willing to work with you to meet your art needs!
 Please use the contact form or call my studio directly at (727) 942-9020 between 11 a.m. and 11 p.m.
 Eastern Standard Time.

 The following video explains what I try to do as an artist.
 Enjoy!

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.